marclamberti/airflogotchi/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# airflogotchi
+# AirfloGotchi

-Airflogotchi is a virtual pet game integrated with Apache Airflow.
+AirfloGotchi is a virtual pet game integrated with Apache Airflow.
 Keep your pet happy by running successful DAG runs!

 ## How to Play

-Airflogotchi is a Tamagotchi-style game that responds to your Apache Airflow DAG runs:
+AirfloGotchi is a Tamagotchi-style game that responds to your Apache Airflow DAG runs:

 ### Game Mechanics